casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

     $ casper-client list-rpcs

-The endpoint returns an OpenRPC compliant document which describes all the RPC calls available and provides examples for the RPCs as well.
+The endpoint returns an OpenRPC compliant document that describes all the RPC calls available and provides examples for the RPCs.

 Please be sure to query this specific endpoint as it provides up-to-date information on interacting with the RPC endpoint.